 Dan is a seasoned veteran of the growth marketing and analytics space.
 His expertise lies in helping businesses extract and interpret the right data to grow their revenue exponentially.

 He’s the founder and CMO of Effin Amazing, an analytics and marketing stack agency specialized in using data and analytics tools to increase mid- and bottom-funnel conversion rates.
-He’s also the CEO and Founder of utm.io, a leading tool that helps brands track their marketing campaigns with UTM links.
+He’s also the CEO and Founder of McGaw.io, a martech, and analytics agency.